-- This grant exclusively funds and supports Tribal Nations or organizations and programs working in American Indian urban communities to develop and implement strategies targeted to their communities. - Eligible applicants may include, but are not limited to, nonprofit community-based organizations, Tribal governments, public health departments, faith-based organizations, social service organizations, community health boards (CHBs) and community clinics1. - Eligible applicants must be registered with the Minnesota Secretary of State and not suspended or debarred by the State or the Federal Government. - Applicants must be located in and conduct grant activities in the state of Minnesota, but fiscal agents may be located outside of Minnesota.
+- Organizations eligible to receive grant funding are Minnesota's Tribal Nations and urban American Indian community-based organizations. - Eligible applicants must be registered with the Minnesota Secretary of State and not suspended or debarred by the State or the Federal Government. - Applicants must be located in and conduct grant activities in the state of Minnesota, but fiscal agents may be located outside of Minnesota.
 Eligible applicants who wish to work together but have not formed a legal partnership must designate one organization as a fiscal agent.